Management consulting vs strategy consulting. What's the difference?

 Who should consider strategy consulting?

-Strategy management consulting is excellent for entrepreneurs that are operating without any plan.
+Strategy management consulting is excellent for entrepreneurs who are operating without any plan.
 Many entrepreneurs look at the industry they are in, compare the performance of their company, and make decisions based on what feels best for them.
 Companies can survive like this, but many may also go out of business.

-A strategic management consultant can help by:
+A strategic consultant can help by:

 • When a company wants to launch a new product, will its competition be able to offer a better alternative?
 How can that be prevented?